 5. Identify Required Records and Systems for IT Audits

 For a cybersecurity audit to be fully comprehensive, you need access to systems and records.
 Worst-case scenario?
 You’ll have to build audit records from scratch by interviewing managers, asking for copies of emails and spreadsheets.
 This manual approach is workable at the cost of substantial time and effort.
 If you find widespread use of manual IT security processes, your first recommendation may focus on IT security automation.

 6. Implement IT Security Automation Tools

 With IT security automation tools, it’s much easier to systematically log all IT security changes and activities.
-For example, using a tool such as Password Station means that all password changes are recorded in one place.
+For example, using a tool such as Password Management means that all password changes are recorded in one place.
 You never need to guess about when access was approved or who approved the change.
 Putting an IT security automation tool in place is one of the best ways to support a comprehensive cybersecurity audit program.

 7. Adopt a Continuous Improvement Mindset for Cybersecurity Audits

 Once your cybersecurity audit program is underway, don’t rest on your laurels.
 Cybersecurity threats are constantly evolving.
 That means you need to be ever-vigilant in your efforts to detect cyber problems.

 Next Steps to Optimize Your IT Security Further

 As you start to conduct more and more IT security audits, you’ll start to discover more problems in your organization.
 Discovering these problems is an excellent first step.
 However, it’s not enough to protect the organization.
 You also need management support to allocate resources to fix those gaps.